agilhard-oss/jlink-jpackager-maven-plugin/README.md

 a Run Time Image or an installable Package from one or more modules within a multi module build.

+You will than use one submodule there with a pom.xml which uses one of the special Maven packaging types the plugin provides and a configuration for the plugin.

-In other words it is not possible to create a Run Time Image or Installation Package from a single Maven Project within the same single Maven Project.
+In other words it is not possible to create a Run Time Image or Installation Package from a single Maven Project within the same single Maven Project and you usually would not call the goals of the plugin by using a plugin execution configuration.

 ## jlink goal